jostly/specd/README.md

 	1.must.equal(1.0);
 	[1, 2, 3].must.equal([1f, 2f, 3f]);

+Another way of expressing this is:

+	"foo".must == "foo";
+	"bar".must.not == "foo";

+They are functionally equivalent.

+### Comparison matches

+Any pair of types that can be compared against each other (>, >=, <, <=) can be used in a comparison match:

+	1.must.be.greater_than(0);
+	"foo".must.not.be.less_than_or_equal_to("bar");

+If these are too wordy for your taste, you can use the alternative shorter form:

+	1.must.be_!"<" (2);

+Note the underscore, which is there to avoid a conflict with the no-args be(), and also to make the whole line a little more readable.
+The two forms are functionally equivalent, and are reported the same way, using words for the operator.

 ### Range matches

 Any types that can be compared for less than and greater than can be compared for a range: